cfe84/bounce/README.md

-  -d, --delete /relative/url/:optional_parameter/   create a DELETE endpoint -e, --echo                                        reply with request body -b, --response response body                      specify response to be sent -s, --status http status                          specify status for response.
+  -d, --delete /relative/url/:optional_parameter/   create a DELETE endpoint -e, --echo                                        reply with request body -b, --response response body                      specify response to be sent -H, --header 'header: head'                       specify header to be replied.
+Can have multiple -s, --status http status                          specify status for response.
 Defaults to 200 -P, --port port number                            port to listen to.
 Defaults to environment variable PORT, then
                                                     8080